 Proceeds of Illegal Activity

 It is a crime under federal and some state money laundering statutes for any person to engage in commercial transactions with the proceeds of criminal activity knowing that the property involved is the proceeds of criminal activity, if the intent in so doing is to promote the criminal activity, conceal or disguise the source or ownership of the proceeds, avoid transaction reporting requirements or evade taxes.
-If a financial institution, such as a bank or loan company, or a travel agency is involved, and the transaction exceeds $10,000, it is not even necessary that the person have the intent to promote the criminal activity, conceal or disguise it, evade taxes or avoid a reporting requirement.
+If a financial institution, such as a bank or Loan Company, or a travel agency is involved, and the transaction exceeds $10,000, it is not even necessary that the person have the intent to promote the criminal activity, conceal or disguise it, evade taxes or avoid a reporting requirement.
 These statutes are not limited to cash transactions.
 Transactions such as payments for hotel bills, airline tickets and retail purchases that involve personal checks, company checks or wire transfers may be covered.

 While it is often thought that such statutes are limited to drug money laundering, these statutes reach almost every crime that generates large amounts of money.
 Violations of these statutes are extremely serious and can subject a person to 20 years in prison and a fine of the greater of $500,000 or twice the amount of money involved in each transaction.

 As we expand our operations abroad, we encounter new challenges as a result of cultural differences and unfamiliar business practices.
 While we are bound by U.S. laws and regulations as well as Company policy, we must recognize that in many cases we are introducing our culture and methods of conducting business into different environments.
 When conducting business in other countries, it is imperative that we be especially sensitive to foreign legal requirements and cultural differences and make every effort to integrate our culture as smoothly as possible.
-For example, it may be customary in some countries to give gifts or gratuities to customers or business partners, including those working for foreign governments, but such practices may violate U.S. law or laws in countries we do business.

 The Company must be careful not to knowingly enter into relationships that, directly or indirectly, expose employees to undue health and safety risks, or that use child, prison or forced labor, or other similarly exploitative practices.
 The Company and employees will not act illegally to secure or conduct business.
 The Company will adhere to all applicable legal requirements, both foreign and those in the United States, such as the Foreign Corrupt Practices Act, anti-boycott laws, export laws, and embargo/sanctions regulations.